 Appendix D and Appendix E present findings on two sets of analyses pertaining to minority- and women-owned business enterprise (M/WBE) utilization and availability in the Commonwealth of Virginia (Commonwealth) private sector marketplace.
-The analyses examined M/WBE utilization and availability in the Commonwealth based on city of Richmond (Richmond) and Reed Construction Data (RCD).6 This analysis presents disparities in M/WBE utilization at both the prime contractor and subcontractor level on the private commercial construction industry based on both data sources.
+The analyses examined M/WBE utilization and availability in the Commonwealth based on Commercial Construction Permits data and Reed Construction Data (RCD).7 This

-6 The findings from the RCD analyses are presented in Appendix E of this report.
+7 The findings from the RCD analyses are presented in Appendix E of this report.

-4 Appropriate permits are required for any building, construction, alteration, or repair involving new or changed uses of property (other than ordinary repairs).
+5 Appropriate permits are required for any building, construction, alteration, or repair involving new or changed uses of property (other than ordinary repairs).
 Although in most instances, individual permits were issued for work on the same project, it was possible, in many cases, to identify subcontractors who were clearly providers of construction and other services to prime contractors, based on the type of work, since separate permits are required for building, electrical, heating, air conditioning, and plumbing.

-5 RCD were also reviewed but proved to be incomplete for this analysis.
+6 RCD were also reviewed but proved to be incomplete for this analysis.
 Although RCD's subcontractor data was incomplete and unusable, RCD's prime contracting data was sufficient for a prime contractor analysis.
 Results from the prime contractor analysis are summarized briefly in Appendix E.